julia-kraus/CarND-LaneLines-P1/README.md

 Possible Improvements
 ---
 The above issue might be addressed by giving the algorithm memory.
 One can assume that subsequent frames in a video look about the same, i.e. have similar lane lines.
 If that is true, one could conclude from previous frames to following ones and use the previous lane line parameters again for averaging over the new frame's parameters.

-We encourage using images in your writeup to demonstrate how your pipeline works.

-All that said, please be concise!
-We're not looking for you to write a book here: just a brief description.